KeesCBakker/trufflehog-for-npm/README.md

 # Trufflehog for NPM 🔑🐷
-Let's use <a href="https://github.com/trufflesecurity/trufflehog">trufflehog</a> to scan you NPM package before it is published.
+Let's use <a href="https://github.com/trufflesecurity/trufflehog">trufflehog</a> to scan your NPM package before it is published.
 No more 🔑🔑🔑 to NPM!

 ## Goals